bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements force a line break after the block element while inline elements allow other elements to sit to their left and right.
+Inline elements respect left and right margins + padding, but not top and bottom while block elements respect left, right, top, and bottom

 3. What are the 4 areas of the box model?

 margin, border, padding, content